 The Bank of Australasia operated its business from the building until October 1951, when the Bank of Australasia merged with the Union Bank of Australia to form the Australia and New Zealand Bank Limited (ANZ Bank) .

 The building featured on the postcard is not there today.
-It was replaced by a lowset brick building, which housed the Longreach ANZ Bank until its closure at the end of 2012.
-I am told that the other buildings down the street have also gone.
+A lowset brick building replaced it and housed the Longreach ANZ Bank until its closure at the end of 2012.
+The other buildings down the street have also gone.
 Sadly, none of the buildings pictured on this postcard remain today.

 Longreach is located 686 km by road west of Rockhampton, on the Tropic of Capricorn, at the junction of the Capricorn and Landsborough Highways.
 It’s the terminus for Queensland Rail’s “Spirit of the Outback” and a popular tourist destination.
 The main attractions are the Australian Stockman’s Hall of Fame, Qantas Outback Founders Museum and the Longreach Powerhouse Museum.

-From 21-30 September 2012, the people of Longreach and many former Longreach residents gathered to celebrate the township’s 125th anniversary.
+In 2012, from 21-30 September, the people of Longreach and many former Longreach residents gathered to celebrate the township’s 125th anniversary.

-The information is incomplete.
-I would be grateful if any readers are able to provide further information about Elsie, Harry and Mervyn and their families.
+The information is incomplete so I would be grateful if you can tell me more about Elsie, Harry and Mervyn and their families.
 Elsie communicated with my mother Evelyn all those years ago, and the kept postcards are testimony to a close relationship between the Searles family of Longreach and the Beaumont family of Rannes.